haskoin/haskoin-core/README.md

 Commits are done through GitHub pull requests.

 We do a lot of our technical discussions in the IRC channel #haskoin on chat.freenode.net.

-Code guidelines:

-- 80 columns.
-- 4 space indentation.
-No tabs.
-- Follow the general style of the code, whenever it makes sense.
-- Purity and type-safety are important.